emqx/emqx-docs/en_US/getting-started/dashboard.md

 #### HTTP API

-The `HTTP API` page lists all the HTTP APIs currently supported by EMQ X Broker and their descriptions:
+The `HTTP API` page lists all the HTTP APIs currently supported by EMQX Broker and their descriptions:

 ![image](../assets/dashboard-http-api.png)